leonkariukii/GOSA_Auto/README.md

 ## Project Overview

-Garage_plus aims to provide modern automotive garages with digital tools for managing their operations, customers and vehicle service information.
+GOSA_Auto aims to provide modern automotive garages with digital tools for managing their operations, customers and vehicle service information.

 The landing page provides a professional web presence for the product and introduces visitors to the problem Garage_plus aims to solve.